 Monthly Habit Tracker

 All you need to do to find some Bujo inspiration is to look on Pinterest or use the #bulletjournal or #bujo hashtags on Instagram.
 But, be warned, it’s very easy to lose a couple of hours by just scrolling through your Instagram feed – there are so many beautiful and inspiring accounts!
-Here are some of my favourites:
+Some of my favourites include Journal with Purpose, Masha Plans, Amanda Rach Lee, and so many more.

 Do you use a diary system in your day to day life?
 Would you consider swapping over to a bullet journal system?
 If it’s something you are considering then I hope this post has been helpful!